Owerre/imbalanced-learning/README.md

 ## Exploratory Data Analysis

-### 1. Total Fatality By Hour
+### 1. Fatality Rate By Hour
-The figure below shows the fatality rate is increased at 5 p.m. on Fridays and the average age involved is around 36 years old.
+The figure below shows the total fatal collisions is high at 5 p.m. on Fridays.
+The average age involved is around 36 years old and the average number of vehicles involved is around 2 vehicles.

 ![fig1](canada-collision/image/fig_h.png)